 Simplex – Derailleurs, Shifters, Chainrings and Hubs

-Simplex is a French company so what would they be doing on an Italian bike?
-I mentioned earlier in discussing Brooks of England that trade tariffs between countries in Europe (per EU) where very hefty as a way of securing national markets.
+Simplex is a French company right, so what would their parts be doing on an Italian bike?
+I mentioned earlier in discussing Brooks of England that trade tariffs between countries in Europe (pre EU) where very hefty as a way of securing national markets.
 To address this tariff situation, Simplex production was undertaken in Italy to make their components available at a competitive price to the Italian market.

 The Simplex components that found their way on to Legnano Roma and Gran Premio models in the 50’s and 60’s included the ‘Champion du Monde’ 5-speed rear derailleur and shifter shown in the photo below.
 Simplex derailleurs predated the first Campagnolo Gran Sport derailleur by almost two decades and the 5-speed ‘Champion d Monde’ model was used by Jean Robic to win the 1947 TdF.
 Interesting to note that Bartali was still using the Campagnolo ‘Cambio Corsa’ when he won the TdF in 1948.
 Can we put that down to his familiarity with the Campy shifter or an allegiance to all things Italian?

-Simplex also made a front derailleur between 1947 and 1950 that was a manual lever-operated mechanism, dubbed the ‘suicide shifter’ that facilitated a double chainring on the crankset.
-Returning to Bartali’s use of the Campagnolo ‘Cambio Corsa’ for his 1948 TdF victory, photos would suggest that he was using the Simplex front shifter his Legnano Roma.
-The image below shows the Simplex front on a 1950 Helyett Special as found on TheRacingBicycle website.
+Simplex also made a front derailleur between 1947 and 1950 that was manually operated with a lever.
+Dubbed the ‘suicide shifter’ it facilitated the use of a double chainring on the crankset.
+The image below shows the Simplex front derailleur on a 1950 Helyett Special as found on TheRacingBicycle website.

-The Simplex front derailleur facilitated the use of a double chainring and this is another product that Simplex produced in Italy as a pair of steel or aluminium chainrings, coupled together with forged steel spiders that mounted directly to the three-prong Magistroni steel crank arm that was ‘hands down’ the crankset of choice on Italian race machines including Legnano.
+Simplex produced steel and aluminium chainrings in Italy, coupled together with forged steel spiders that mounted directly to the three-prong Magistroni steel crank arm that was ‘hands down’ the crankset of choice on Italian road bikes at the time including Legnano.

-These conversions or hybrid Simplex-Magistroni cranksets would go on to be used for a decade until Campagnolo introduced the forged aluminium 5-arm Gran Sport crankset in 1958.
-And even then, some early arm failures on the new Campy cranks would see some competitors sticking with the Magistroni steel cranks and Simplex aluminium rings for another couple of years.
+The hybrid Simplex-Magistroni cranksets would go on to be used for a decade until Campagnolo introduced the forged aluminium 5-arm Gran Sport crankset in 1958.
+And even then, some early arm failures on the new Campy cranks would see some competitors sticking with the Magistroni steel cranks and Simplex rings for a few years until Campagnolo sorted out the problem.

 Below is a photo of the Simplex steel chainring and spider setup on Magistroni cranks as fitted to the Umberto Dei road bike presented on this site.
 This crankset configuration continued on into the 1960’s and early 1970’s with many Italian makers including Legnano on mid-range road models and club racers.
-It should be noted that Magistroni were quick to catch up and produced their own double chainrings in both aluminium and steel as the ‘ten speed’ became the norm.
+It should be noted that Magistroni were quick to catch up and produced their own double chainrings in both aluminium and steel.

 To conclude, below is a clip from the 1952 Legnano catalog that offers customers a Roma Simplex model that included the Simplex derailleurs and crankset components that we have just reviewed.
 Otherwise the Roma Simplex was identical to the Roma Campagnolo model of the same year.
 The full 1952 Legnano catalog can be found at the top of the menu on the right hand side of this page.